 All the major world religions are studied at different stages within the RS and TPR curriculum.
-Boys study Buddhism, Sikhism, Judaism, Hinduism and Islam from Reception upward.
-We also have boys that follow a variety of religions within the school and a visiting parent talks to Years 3 and 6 about Judaism every year.
-It was wonderful, in recent years, to see a Year 7 boy analyse Gandhi's "Quit India" speeches in both English and Hindi, as part of the PPE syllabus, and share his findings with the rest of the school in assembly.
-We embrace all faiths and deliver lessons impartially to allow children to express their own opinions.
+We have pupils that follow a variety of religions within the school and embrace all faiths, delivering lessons impartially to allow children to express their own opinions.
 Each year, we visit St. Mary's, Kippington at least twice and Year 7 go to the Gravesend Gurdwara.
-We also create our own "langar" in the School Hall and have written Sikh raps and make apps for 'phones.
 The whole school celebrates Diwali and Chinese New Year and we enjoy a special assembly about the Kazak New Year given by a pupil.

+Diwali dancing

-Boys in Years 7&8 have email correspondence with a school in the South of France and we strive to ensure that all races and faiths run through lessons and are recognised in assemblies, displays, books and projects.
-Each term, the boys choose a Language of the Term, most recently this was Russian.
+Pupils in Years 7&8 have email correspondence with a school in the South of France and we strive to ensure that all races and faiths run through lessons and are recognised in assemblies, displays, books and projects.
+Each term, the pupils choose a Language of the Term, most recently this was Russian.

 Every year, we celebrate the diversity of our community and environment with Languages Day and Francophone Day.
 As well as learning French from the age of 4 and Latin in Years 7&8, pupils study Summer Term Spanish and enjoy clubs based on different languages and cultures.
-St Nicolas visits Reception every year and leaves sweets and gifts in their shoes.
+St Nicolas visits Little Acorns and Reception every year and leaves sweets and gifts in their shoes.

 Our EDI Committee is instrumental in giving members of our community a voice about these important issues, regularly soliciting opinions and feeding back to staff and pupils.
+From pupils' suggestions, we recently created a new house named in honour of Dame Kelly Holmes which is for the new boys and girls in our Little Acorns, pre-Reception class.